strautomator/web/README.md

 # Strautomator Web

 This is Strautomator's web frontend, built with Nuxt + Vuetify.
 It depends on the [Strautomator Core](https://github.com/strautomator/core) to run.
+Please make sure you read the docs for the Core first before proceeding with the Web setup.

-**Please note that Strautomator is still in BETA!
-Its internals, API specs and general settings will likely change a lot before we hit a stable release.**
+**Please note that Strautomator is still in beta!
+Its internals, API specs and general settings could likely change before we hit a stable release.**

 ## Local setup